qwertos/adsb2kml/README.md

 data should work but has only been tested with dump1090).
 The provided `config.rb.example` file can be copied to `config.rb` and edited to set the hostname and port number of the server providing this data.

+Also, after 120 seconds (2 minutes) of not hearing any packets from a plane, the plane will be removed from the list of planes.

 ###sin_fe.rb specific info

 The plane clipart is a modified version of the image that was found [here](http://openclipart.org/detail/16400/boing-plane-icon-by-sabrog),